 - Total Alkalinity (TA) level: 80-120 parts per million (ppm)

 - Free Available Chlorine (FAC) level: 2.0-4.0 ppm

 - Cyanuric Acid (CYA) level: 30-50 ppm

 DIY TIP: Need help balancing your pool water?
 Our comprehensive guide will walk you through the entire process, step-by-step from start to finish.
 Learn more about water chemistry and become a water balancing expert with our "How To Balance Pool Water" post.

 And there you have it.
 You're now on your way to becoming a pool maintenance master.
 But you don't have to make the rest of that journey alone.
 Leslie's is always available for help and support.

 It’s also important for us to acknowledge that certain aspects of pool care are subjective, based on personal preference.
 There are many variations of successful approaches, but we have devoted decades to honing our products and solutions.
-If you have any questions, stop by your nearest Leslie’s store or call us at 1.800.537.5437.
+If you have any questions, call or stop by your nearest Leslie’s store.